adlensius/contagion_risk/README.md

 A thesis submitted to School of Mathematics & Physics of Xi’an Jiaotong-Liverpool University for the degree BSc Actuarial Science

 # Goal
-this thesis aims to identify contagion risk in historical financial events and explore its relationship with tail heaviness, measured by the shape parameter α, and tail dependence, measured by the tail order κ.
+The aim of this research is to provide an overview of a contagion risk measure known as the Contagion Risk under Value-at-Risk based allocation (CRVaR) and its relevant concepts including Extreme Value Theory and tail dependency.
+We will then use these concepts to empirically detect contagion risk between components within a global financial system by regarding each country’s stock market as an individual component of the entire market.
+By definition, CRVaR allows us to indicate extreme risk exposures for a single entity of interest conditional on the state of another institution.
+Consequently, it is also of interest to understand the effect of tail heaviness and dependency between countries on contagion risk level.

 # Overview
 Contagion risk has been widely identified as a critical factor in the recent 2008 financial crisis.